 Out adventuring every morning

 Our Early Educators use every nook and cranny of their local area as their classroom.
-Just one park might have four or five learning spaces - tree clambering one day, construction in the sandpit the next and the flower garden bug hunting the day after that.
+Just one park might have four or five learning spaces—climbing trees one day, constructing in the sandpit the next, and bug hunting in the flower garden the day after that.

 Back to base for refuelling